-The use of talking therapy and group work can allow an individual to explore the root of their addiction and allows them to become aware of their triggers so that they can work through any emotional healing and be proactive in their own long-term recovery.
+The use of talking therapy and group work can allow an individual to explore the root of their addiction and allow them to become aware of their triggers so that they can work through any emotional healing and be proactive in their own long-term recovery.

-Is using holistic treatments for addiction controversial?
+Are using holistic treatments for addiction, controversial?

 In a word, yes.
-Many medical practitioners hold reservation on the effectiveness of many holistic treatments or complementary therapies because of the little evidence currently available on the effectiveness of the treatment of addiction.
+Many medical practitioners hold reservations about the effectiveness of many holistic treatments or complementary therapies because of the little evidence currently available on the effectiveness of the treatment of addiction.
 However, with this in mind, it is only fairly recently that these kinds of treatments have been used in conjunction with addiction so some would argue that there has been little opportunity for any long-term scientific studies.

 However, the use of evidence-based psychotherapies such as cognitive-behavioural therapy has been shown to be effective in addition to receiving medication-based treatments.